MohamedSabith97/Functional-Doc_HRM/New_Format.md

     - All completed Request has been moved to Completed Stage, after Travel process is completed for Employee Vacation.

-    - And Return process will begins, with System checking on Muqeem status on reqularly.
+    - Once Vacation Process Complete, Employee Status will change as OnVacation-OutSideKingdom and Vacation Return Process will Start.

 | [Home](#human-resource-management) | [Main](#leave-management) | [Back](#leave-request) |